AVEVA/CONNECT-data-services-developer-docs/content/api-reference/graphql-console.md

    ```
    fragment AlarmFields on Alarm {
      id
      eventStartTime
      eventState
      severity
    }
    ```

 1. Within the query, place instances of the fragment in the format `...[fragment name]`.

-Fragments are only in the `Query` pane and are not reflected in the GraphQL Explorer.
+Fragments appear only in the `Query` pane and are not reflected in the GraphQL Explorer.
 They persist when you make changes in the GraphQL Explorer.